JonConnorATI/APITesting/README.md

 When testing the UI, in theory, we just need the URL of the website, and we can start testing.
 However, with APIs, there is no UI involved.
 Instead, we need to be given the documentation for each API we are testing.

 ### API Documentation
-There is an excellent website, [Restful Booker](https://restful-booker.herokuapp.com/), created by [Mark Winterington](http://mwtestconsultancy.co.uk/), for practicing API testing.
+There is an excellent website, <a href="https://restful-booker.herokuapp.com/" target="_blank">Restful Booker</a>, created by <a href="http://mwtestconsultancy.co.uk/" target="_blank">Mark Winterington</a>, for practicing API testing.
 I will be using this website and its content to help explain using  Robot Framework to test its APIs.
 This is a great resource for learning and has links to more learning sources for those who want to expand their knowledge.
-I would definitely recommend you check those out.<br><br>
+I would definitely recommend you check those out.

 The Restfull booker sites lists the APIs in the following order: